Key Information for Delegates

 Sixty-four Cluster-Fork tables are awarded to Delegates on a first-come, first-served basis.
 Interested Delegates should submit a proposal (title and a three to four sentence description) to the Opportunity Collaboration COO, Jorian Wilkins (firstname.lastname@example.org), as soon as possible.
 Current topics and Delegate-Catalysts are posted on the Agenda.

 In the Communications Center, each Delegate has an individual mailbox.
 Delegates are encouraged to make active use of mailboxes for conveying messages and setting up private and group meetings, etc. Check the Communications Center daily for schedule changes, useful information and personal messages.
-Please do not use mailboxes to distribute organizational literature; instead, materials should be left in the Literature Library (see above) located in the lobby of the Conference Center.
+Please do not use mailboxes to distribute organizational literature; instead, materials should be left in the Literature Library (see How To Showcase Your Mission below) located in the lobby of the Conference Center.

 Delegates are provided an onsite Lookbook with Delegate photos, and a post-event Delegate Directory containing full contact information to facilitate communications and follow-up on connections made during the Opportunity Collaboration.